 Are books and materials included in the price of the training?

 Electronic materials are provided for this program.
 The only required text you must purchase is The Talent Code by Daniel Coyle.

 How many students are enrolled in each Yoga Education training?
 What is the typical age range of the participants?

-Do you offer work-exchange programs?
+Do you offer scholarships?

 How much time should I expect to spend on homework?